 Any unauthorized access or breach of state or federal law is subject to criminal prosecution.
-Parent and Student Internet Agreements are sent home to all parents.
-They must be signed and returned to school.

 LIBRARY BOOKS

 Students are responsible for library books checked out just as they are responsible for textbooks issued; therefore, they should be careful not to damage or misplace library books.
 Parents will be contacted for lost or damaged books for payment.
 Failure to pay for lost or damaged books could result in the withholding of report cards at the end of the school year until fees are paid.
 Schools may also opt to or restrict students from purchasing items from the school store, field day, etc. until fees are paid.